ComFuturo

 origins of ComFuturo

 FGCSIC created ComFuturo in 2014, a moment when the activity of the Spanish public science, technology and innovation system had serious financing problems, as a consequence of the economic recession scenario.
 The situation mainly affected the youngest researchers, with abandonment of their scientific career or expatriation in order to develop their skills.
-Many programs for the incorporation of young scientists were cancelled.
+Many programmes for the incorporation of young scientists were cancelled.

 In that context, FGCSIC created ComFuturo, a public-private alliance with the Spanish National Research Council and leading private entities to respond to the unemployment of highly qualified young scientists, capturing the best young research talent and enabling them to apply their valuable skills to solving problems of industrial and social interest.